Qian-Lily/DynoGraph/README.md

 # DynoGraph

-Source code for paper "DynoGraph: Dynamic Graph Construction for Nonlinear Dimensionality Reduction".
+This repository contains the source code for the paper **"DynoGraph: Dynamic Graph Construction for Nonlinear Dimensionality Reduction"**, which has been published at ICDM 2024.

 ## Requirements